Glow-Lang/glow/compiler/ir-roadmap.md

 ### Rationale For High Level Design Decisions

-This section provides a brief rational for some of the high-level design decisions described above.
+This section provides a brief rationale for some of the high-level design decisions described above.

 #### Explicit Capture Lists